 Addiction, Abuse, and Misuse

-Oxycodone and aspirin tablets exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient’s risk prior to prescribing oxycodone and aspirin tablets and monitor all patients regularly for the development of these behaviors and conditions (see WARNINGS).
+Because the use of oxycodone and aspirin tablets exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death, assess each patient’s risk prior to prescribing and reassess all patients regularly for the development of these behaviors and conditions (see WARNINGS).

 Life-Threatening Respiratory Depression

-Serious, life-threatening, or fatal respiratory depression may occur with use of oxycodone and aspirin tablets.
-Monitor for respiratory depression, especially during initiation of oxycodone and aspirin tablets or following a dose increase (see WARNINGS).
+Serious, life-threatening, or fatal respiratory depression may occur with use of oxycodone and aspirin tablets, especially during initiation or following a dosage increase.
+To reduce the risk of respiratory depression, proper dosing and titration of oxycodone and aspirin tablets are essential (see WARNINGS).

 Accidental Ingestion